 View this post on Instagram

 This one is a classic spot for Seattleites living in North Seattle.
 But if you’re looking for somewhere to watch the sunset, the relatively quiet stretch of beach is definitely worth checking out.
-Just be aware that you might hear the rumble of trains passing by and you’ll also want to watch the tide.
+There’s a beach, a historic orchard and you might even get to watch a train pass by while you watch the tide.

 Where: 950 NW Carkeek Park Rd